The purpose of the Reformed Christian Spirituality focus is one of discovering and recovering spiritual formation and practices.

 In this focus, study is approached through the lens of both a biblical and theological concentration that educates the mind and is inclusive of experience and emotion.

 Such a spirituality within the Reformed tradition claims a core identity that deepens worship, prayer, and piety.
 In a culture that seeks spirituality, the emphasis of the focus is both a discovery and recovery process that addresses the pastor as person, the depth and purposefulness of tradition, and the function and place of authority and proclamation.
 Spirituality is a deep hunger in the church and in society, and this focus seeks to offer fresh dialogue for pastoral identity, formation, ecclesiology, and leadership.

 Students are required to work with a Spiritual Director during the entire program.
-Seminars are schedule both as one- and two-week seminars, depending on the course of study.
+Seminars are scheduled in both one- and two-week blocks, depending on the course of study.
 Final Projects can include creative work in additional to a final paper.

 This is a 36-credit program (to be completed over three years) with a fresh online format following face-to-face campus meetings.
 Newly added are sub-specialties (nine credits) including:

 - Reformed spiritual formation